-Graham Northrup is in his seventh year presiding over the education and training arm of Theatre Aspen.
+Graham Northrup is in his eighth year leading the education and training arm of Theatre Aspen.
 Graham received his MFA in Directing from Baylor University and serves as the administrator, lead teacher and director for both youth and adult theatrical training for Theatre Aspen School.

 Peggy Burke has been affiliated with Theatre Aspen since 2008.
 A longtime local for nearly 20 years, Peggy thrives on the personal relationships she has created over the years especially in the theatrical community.
 After a 10 year stint in the hospitality industry with group sales, Peggy traveled to Italy, India and New Zealand in 2006 pursuing yogic philosophy and meditation studies.
 She recently became certified to teach Satyananda Yoga Nidra through the Yoga Academy of North America in Cleveland, Ohio.